pskowronek/Lightning-camera-trigger/README.md

 List of parts you will need:
 - Arduino Nano or similar
 - Lightning Sensor with AS3935 (for example SEN0290 by DFRobot Gravity)
-- OLED display SSD1306 (128x32 or similar, resolution can be reconfigured in the code)
+- OLED display SSD1306 (128x32 or similar, resolution can be reconfigured in the code if it sill uses SSD1306 library)
 - Optocoupler 4N24 or 4N26, or similar
 - a resistor (~460ohm)
 - 2x tact switch buttons